noahyonack/CS262_Final_Project/README.md

 NOTE: Helpful tips on creating a good package structure can be found [here](https://python-packaging.readthedocs.org/en/latest/everything.html)

+## To begin using:

+Clone and `cd` into the repository.
+Simply run `python setup.py install` to install the package.
+Some systems may require `sudo` access.

 ## How exactly does distribution work?

 Uber has a pool of users that can be classified as